GENL/matice/README.md

 **Environment-based loading of minified matice helper file**

-When using the `@translations` Blade directive, Matice will detect the current environment and minify the output if `APP_ENV` is `production`.
+When using the `@translations` Blade directive, Matice detects the current environment and minify the output if `APP_ENV` is `production`.

-In this case matice will run `php artisan matice:generate` to generate translations file (if not exists) and use it — otherwise, translations will always be re-loaded.
+In development, `@translations` loops into the lang directory to generate the matice object each time the page reloads, and doesn't generate`matice_translations.js` file.
+In production, `@translations` generate the `matice_translations.js` file for you so the when your app is open for the first time.
+Then the generated file is used every time the page reloads so the Matice object is not generated every time.
+It increases the performance in production.
+This behavior can be disabled in the `config/matice.php` file, set `use_generated_translations_file_in_prod` to false.

-######**Note: Matice works with json translation files as well as with php files.**,
+######**Note: Matice supports with json translation files as well as with php files.**,

 ### Testing